 Communicate with “I” Statements

-Keys to Embracing Aging is an interactive self-care program that will help you meet your personal goals.
-Throughout each lesson, participants will explore strategies to embrace aging and practice habits that will help you get the most out of each stage in life.
-Adults – individuals, couples, families, and caregivers – at any stage of life are the desired audience for this educational experience.
+Join us in Beloit and Osborne to participate in an interactive self-care program that will help you meet your personal goals!
+Throughout the 3-week “lunch and learn” series, participants will explore strategies to embrace each day and practice habits that will help you get the most out of each stage in life!
+Topics we will be focusing on include: